Communication Projects

 An open-air museum experience that raises awareness and informs visitors, strengthening their connection with the territory

-The Maipo River Wetland: Museography for a Socio-ecosystem initiative highlights the cultural and natural heritage of the Maipo River estuary through an interpretive and interactive experience that immerses residents and visitors in the area’s history, biodiversity, and ecological dynamics.
+The project “Maipo River Wetland: Museography for a socio-ecosystem” seeks to highlight the cultural and natural heritage of the Maipo River estuary, through an interpretive and interactive tour that allows residents and visitors to immerse themselves in the history, biodiversity and ecological dynamics of this important nature sanctuary.

 Public-private collaboration for the enhancement of the Wetland